Cogenesis of baryon and lepton number asymmetries matching the EMPRESS Data: Introduction

-Unlike the BAU, our understanding of primordial lepton number asymmetry is limited because the asymmetry in neutrinos has never been observed.
-Interestingly, the new measurement of primordial helium abundance $Y_{\rm P} = 0.2370^{+0.0034}_{-0.0033}$ from EMPRESS 2022~\cite{Matsumoto:2022tlr} and $Y_{\rm P} = 0.2387^{+0.0036}_{-0.0031}$ from EMPRESS 2025~\cite{Yanagisawa:2025mgx} turns out to favor a very large positive asymmetry of electron neutrino, $Y_{\nu_e}^{\rm BBN} \simeq + \mathcal{O}(10^{-4}-10^{-3})$~\cite{Escudero:2022okz}.
+Unlike the BAU, our understanding of the primordial lepton number asymmetry is limited because the asymmetry in neutrinos has never been observed.
+Interestingly, the new measurement of the primordial helium abundance $Y_{\rm P} = 0.2370^{+0.0034}_{-0.0033}$ from EMPRESS 2022~\cite{Matsumoto:2022tlr} and $Y_{\rm P} = 0.2387^{+0.0036}_{-0.0031}$ from EMPRESS 2025~\cite{Yanagisawa:2025mgx} turns out to favor a very large positive asymmetry of electron neutrinos, $Y_{\nu_e}^{\rm BBN} \simeq + \mathcal{O}(10^{-4}-10^{-3})$~\cite{Burns:2022hkq, Escudero:2022okz}.
 Generating such a large value of $Y_{\nu_e}$ while not overproducing $Y_B$ requires a leptogenesis mechanism working well after the electroweak phase transition (EWPT).
-Otherwise, the asymmetries of neutrino flavors need to be fine-tuned such that $\l| Y_B\r|\sim\l|Y_L\r| = \l|\sum_\alpha Y_{\nu_\alpha}\r| \ll \l| Y_{\nu_{\alpha}} \r|$ with $\alpha$ being the flavor index.
+Otherwise the asymmetries of neutrino flavors need to be fine-tuned such that $\l| Y_B\r|\sim\l|Y_L\r| = \l|\sum_\alpha Y_{\nu_\alpha}\r| \ll \l| Y_{\nu_{\alpha}} \r|$ with $\alpha$ being the flavor index.
 Furthermore, if one tries to explain the preferred values of ${Y_{\nu_e}}$ and $Y_B$ with the same origin, one additional difficulty arises.
 A tiny $Y_B>0$ should be obtained from $Y_{B-L}>0$, which, however, gives $Y_L<0$, while EMPRESS results require $Y_{\nu_e}>0$.
-Earlier attempts have been made to generate large electron neutrino asymmetry or lepton asymmetry through the decay of non-topological solitons such as $L$-balls~\cite{Kawasaki:2022hvx} or $Q$-balls~\cite{Kasuya:2022cko}, Affleck-Dine mechanism~\cite{Casas:1997gx} or via resonant enhancement of CP asymmetry~\cite{Borah:2022uos, Bhandari:2023wit,ChoeJo:2024wqr,Borah:2024xoa}.
-However, most of these scenarios necessitate additional sources for baryon asymmetry or do not realize the correct sign of the neutrino asymmetry.
+Earlier attempts have been made to generate large electron neutrino asymmetry or lepton asymmetry through the decay of non-topological solitons such as $L$-balls~\cite{Kawasaki:2002hq, Kawasaki:2022hvx} or $Q$-balls~\cite{Kasuya:2022cko}, Affleck-Dine mechanism~\cite{Casas:1997gx, Barenboim:2017dfq, Akita:2025zvq} or via resonant enhancement of CP asymmetry~\cite{Borah:2022uos, Bhandari:2023wit,ChoeJo:2024wqr,Borah:2024xoa}.
+However, most of these scenarios necessitate additional sources for baryon asymmetry or do not realize the correct sign of the neutrino asymmetry although some of scenarios such as the one in Ref.~\cite{Barenboim:2017dfq} may still work.